jrcunning/labnotebook/_posts/2017-10-10-platygyra-pax-c-primer-and-sample-test.md

 {% highlight text %}
-## Error in log10(conc): non-numeric argument to mathematical function
+## Error in terms.formula(formula, data = data): 'data' argument is of the wrong type
 {% endhighlight %}